CAM ship: CAM combat launches

-In total, there were nine combat launches.
-Nine German aircraft were destroyed (four Condors, four Heinkel 111s and a Junkers 88), one damaged and three chased away.
-Eight Hurricanes were ditched and only one pilot lost.
+There were eight combat launches from CAM ships.
+Eight German aircraft were destroyed (three FW 200 Condors, four Heinkel He 111s and a Junkers Ju 88) one damaged and three chased away.
+Eight Hurricanes were ditched and one pilot lost.
+A Condor was destroyed in August 1941 by a Hurricane launched from a Royal Navy Fighter Catapult Ship flown by Robert Everett.

-Programme termination
+Aftermath

-As adequate numbers of escort carriers became available, CAM sailings on North American and Arctic Russian convoys were discontinued in August 1942.
-The aircraft maintenance unit was withdrawn from Archangelsk in September 1942.
-Catapults were removed from 10 of the 26 surviving CAM ships while the remaining 16 continued to sail with the Mediterranean and Freetown convoys.
+As adequate numbers of escort carriers became available, CAM sailings on North American and Arctic Russian convoys were discontinued in August 1942 and the aircraft maintenance unit was withdrawn from Archangelsk in September.
+Catapults were removed from ten of the 26 remaining CAM ships while the last 16 continued to sail with Mediterranean and Freetown convoys.
 Headquarters RAF Fighter Command ordered all MSFUs to be disbanded commencing 8 June 1943.
-The combat launches from homeward bound convoy SL 133 were from the last two operational CAM ships to sail; the last MSFU was disbanded on 7 September 1943.
+The combat launches from homeward bound Convoy SL 133 were from the last two operational CAM ships to sail; the last MSFU was disbanded on 7 September 1943.
 Twelve of the 35 CAM ships had been sunk while sailing on 170 round trip voyages.
-Two more ships, Cape Clear and City of Johannesburg, were briefly fitted with dummy catapults and aircraft for deception purposes in late 1941.
+Two ships, Cape Clear and City of Johannesburg, were briefly fitted with dummy catapults and aircraft for deception in late 1941.